Driving to Chamonix

 - Return to your vehicle and wait for rescue - stay behind the safety barrier and not inside the vehicle

 Road accidents in France & What to do

 If you are unlucky enough to end up in an accident whilst driving in France, then there are certain procedures that you must follow.

-If it is a minor accident where nobody is injured, follow these steps:
+For minor accidents where nobody's injured, follow these steps:

-- Move to a safe place and alert oncoming traffic by placing your red warning triangle 30 metres down the road.
-Remember to put on your high-vis vest before leaving your vehicle.
+- Alert oncoming traffic by placing your red warning triangle 30 metres down the road

-- Both parties should then sign the form and take a copy each.
-If a driver refuses to sign the form, then take a note of their registration number.
+Take a note of the other driver's registration number.
 You have five days to send it to your insurance company for the claim to be settled.

 If you're involved in a serious accident resulting in casualties, contact the police on 112.